Skip to additional navigation Skip to content

 No breach established – Following an initial site visit it may be found that there is no breach of planning control because, for example, the activity or operations do not amount to development, the unauthorised use has ceased or the development already has planning permission or is permitted development.

-The development is lawful and immune from enforcement action – This is when the unauthorised development or unauthorised change of use has occurred over a long period of time without being brought to the attention of the Council.
+The development is lawful or immune from enforcement action – This is when the unauthorised development or unauthorised change of use has occurred over a long period of time without being brought to the attention of the Council.
 There are certain time limits involved in relation to operational development and changes of use.
 Enforcement action cannot be taken against developments which are immune under planning legislation due to specific time limits which are:

-• 4 years for unauthorised operational development or change of use of a building to use as a single dwelling house;
+• 10 years for unauthorised operational development or change of use of a building to use as a single dwelling house;

 • 10 years for a material change of use of land and buildings or a breach of a condition imposed on a planning permission.